 As you may be aware, San Francisco has a ton of craft breweries.
 We tried our best to visit as many as possible during our short stay.
 We wrote a guest blog for Nomadlifestyle about the breweries in May.
 In short, we highly recommend Black Hammer Brewing, Southern Pacific, and of course, 21st Amendment.
 Check out the full blog piece here.

 This was Albert’s first “real” trip to San Francisco.
 He went a few years back for another conference but didn’t have time to do anything outside of work.
 So, we had to do some of the requisite “touristy” stuff, including photos at Chrissy Field, walking across the Golden Gate Bridge and through Golden Gate Park with a stop at the Japanese Garden, and going to the top of Coit Tower.
 These are essential for first timers to San Francisco.
 But don’t let this be all you do!

 If you have time we recommend taking a day trip to the East Bay.
-Be sure to check out our upcoming blog post on our day trips to Berkeley and Oakland.
+Be sure to check out our blog post on our day trips to Berkeley.

 All Photography by Carrie and Albert Bond